 5 Ways to Cope & Learn from Hormonal Changes

-Exercise always helps and releases endorphins needed to raise our mood and energy levels.
-Try going for a run, a swim, biking, yoga, zumba, or lifting weights.
+Get Active: Exercise always helps and releases endorphins needed to raise our mood and energy levels.
+Try going for a run, a swim, biking, yoga, Zumba, or lifting weights.
 Give yourself the extra push that’s needed knowing that it’ll instantly raise your mood and vibe.

-Essential oils are extracted from plants that provide a pleasing and distinct scent that helps to stimulate healing.
+Aromatherapy: Essential oils are extracted from plants that provide a pleasing and distinct scent that helps to stimulate healing.
 They can help to soothe and relax you while helping with mood swings, fatigue, aches, cramps, food cravings, bloating, and depression.
 Some oils that help are Eucalyptus Oil, Rose Oil, Lavender Oil, Geranium Oil, Sage Oil, and Ylang-Ylang Oil.
-For more information on essential oils, you can go here (https://www.mydoterra.com/kaitlynherman/#/)
+This is a great resource for more information on essential oils.

 About the Author

 Nicole Amaturo is a Mindset Coach who helps women all over the world uncover and heal blocks inhibiting them from attracting the love they desire and deserve.
 Nicole holds a B.A. in Education and Psychology, as well as an M.A. in Holistic Health from Georgian Court University.
 Nicole is a divorced mom of three on a mission to share her lessons in self-love and worth as the founder of The Free Life with Nicole Amaturo.
 She is a certified Infinite Possibilities trainer by best-selling author, Mike Dooley, in his program on The Art of Living Your Dreams.
 Nicole is also a graduate of Gabrielle Bernstein’s Spirit Junkie Masterclass.
 Writing is Nicole’s second love and is an active contributor to the Worthy blog.
 Learn more about Nicole here.